 Our headquarters are located at 40 Erie Street in Cambridge, Massachusetts, where we occupy approximately 65,000 square feet of office and laboratory space.
 We have a ten-year lease agreement expiring in September 2026, with an option to extend the term of the lease for an additional three years.
 In addition, we lease approximately 15,200 square feet of office and laboratory space at 130 Brookline Street in Cambridge, Massachusetts, which expires in 2031.
 In March 2020, we entered into an agreement to lease approximately 39,000 square feet of office and laboratory space at 281 Albany Street in Cambridge, Massachusetts with an initial term of ten years and an option to extend the lease for two successive five-year terms.
-In July 2021, we entered into an agreement to lease approximately 14,000 square feet of office space at 17 Tudor Street in Cambridge, Massachusetts with an initial term of five years and an option to extend the lease for one three-year term.
-We also entered into a lease modification in July 2021 that extended an existing lease for a clean room located in Waltham, Massachusetts for an additional two years.
-In January 2022, we entered into an agreement to lease approximately 38,000 square feet at 730 Main Street, Cambridge, Massachusetts with an initial term of ten years and an option to extend the lease for one five-year term.
+In July 2021, we entered into an agreement to lease approximately 14,000 square feet of office space at 17 Tudor Street in Cambridge, Massachusetts with an initial term of five years and an option to extend the lease modification in July 2021 that extended an existing lease for a clean room located in Waltham, Massachusetts for an additional two years.
+In January 2022, we entered into an agreement to lease approximately 140,000 square feet at 730 Main Street, Cambridge, Massachusetts with an initial term of ten years and an option to extend the lease for one five-year term.
 In February 2022, we entered into an agreement to lease approximately 140,000 square feet at 840 Winter Street, Waltham Massachusetts, which will provide us with the ability to manufacture products in a good manufacturing practice ("GMP") compliant facility.
-This lease is expected to commence on February 1, 2024 with an initial term of twelve years and an option to extend the lease for two five-year terms.
+This lease is expected to commence on February 1, 2024 with an initial term of two lease for two five-year terms.